 - When pouring in the different layers, pour from the outside in.
 This helps prevent them from mixing together

-- In the end, if your layers aren’t perfect, repeat to yourself what Cami said to me with the Triple Chocolate Cheesecake, “There is beauty in imperfection.”
+- In the end, if your layers aren't perfect, repeat to yourself what Cami said to me with this Triple Chocolate Cheesecake, “There is beauty in imperfection.”
 Then serve it proudly whilst using the terms, “Marbled” or “Rustic”

 HOW TO MAKE INSTANT POT PEPPERMINT CHEESECAKE IN A FOOD PROCESSOR

 - Make your peppermint flavored Oreo crust and place in the freezer until firm

 - Cream ROOM TEMPERATURE cream cheese and sugar, until it's completely smooth

 - Blend in the yogurt, cornstarch, and vanilla extract